 The deposited fat increases the risk of a heart attack.
 HDL (high-density lipoprotein) is good cholesterol, so food-rich in cholesterol should be consumed.

 The increased blood sugar level can have detrimental effects on your body.
 Body should have a sufficient amount of insulin in the body to have control over diabetes.
 Uncontrolled diabetes can result in heart attack.

-• Genetics: Candidates whose brothers, sister, parents or grandparents have had heart attacks at early age (men 45 years and women 65 years) are more likely to develop heart attack.
+Candidates whose brothers, sister, parents, or grandparents have had heart attacks at an early age (men 45 years and women 65 years) are more likely to develop a heart attack.

-• Obesity: Increased body weight is a contributing factor of heart attack.
-Obesity can be due to diabetes, cholesterol and blood pressure.
+Increased body weight is a contributing factor of a heart attack.
+Obesity can be due to diabetes, cholesterol, and blood pressure.

-• Sedentary Lifestyle: Today’s modern life does not give enough time for workout and people often find it difficult to join gym.
+Today’s modern life does not give enough time for workout and people often find it difficult to join the gym.
 This results in increased blood lipids and obesity.

 These are the contributing factors for heart attack.

 Certain drugs such as cocaine or amphetamines, can cause spasm of the coronary arteries and contribute to a heart attack.

-• Autoimmune Diseases: Certain diseases such as rheumatoid arthritis, lupus and Chronic kidney disease, can increase your risk of having a heart attack.
+Certain diseases such as rheumatoid arthritis, lupus, and chronic kidney disease, can increase your risk of having a heart attack.

 It is very much possible to prevent heart attack and reduce the risk.